The Preview experience classes begin Spring team which is in late January, and the off-campus overseas component dates are during Spring Break.

-Previews cost $495.
-All students are responsible for passport/visa fees, meals and incidental expenses.
+Preview program fees are $495.
 The fee covers air and ground transportation, programmed events, accommodations and some meals.
-Students who enter the University as a member of the Honors program and are active at the time of application do not pay the Preview fee.
+If you enter the University as a member of the Honors program and are active at the time of application you do not pay the Preview fee.

-Students cover the cost of their passport (and visa, where applicable), lunch, dinner, souvenirs and individual activities.
+You are responsible for passport/visa fees, meals and incidental expenses including the cost of passport (and visa, where applicable), lunch, dinner, souvenirs and individual activities.
 Costs will vary among sites, but $50 per day is a modest budget.
-Students report spending $250 to $800, depending on their habits and preferences.
+Past students report spending $250 to $800, depending on their habits and preferences.
 Check out exchange rates (www.oanda.com) and talk with former participants.

 How can I get my money while overseas?

 U.S. citizens do not require visas for short visits to most locations.
-Students who hold other passports need to check on requirements and the Office of International Affairs can help you.
+If you hold another passport you need to check on requirements and the Office of International Affairs can help you.
 Note for U.S. "green card" holders, the passport determines visa requirements.
 Locations requiring a Visa for U.S. citizens will be noted in the Preview announcement and course description.

-Do I need to know the language to participate?
+Do I need to know the language of the country to participate?

-This opportunity is open to students with and without language competency.
+This opportunity is open to you with or without language competency.

 Easton Hall, Room 244